Writing an Appeal Letter To Insurance Company (Samples)

 Attach medical records (if needed)

-If possible, ensure that you attach the medical records, as this type of documentation will support your appeal letter.
-Apart from your medical records, you should also attach any other medical documentation that supports the claim you have made in your appeal letter.
+If possible, ensure that you attach the medical records, as this type of documentation will support your appeal.
+Apart from your medical records, you should also attach any other medical documentation that supports the claim you have made in your letter.

-For instance, you can include a brochure with information about the importance of the medical procedure the insurance company denied you.
-A copy of the insurance claim denial should also be attached to your letter.
+You can include a brochure with information about the importance of the medical procedure the insurance company denied you.
+A copy of the insurance claim denial should also be attached.

 Accuracy and sticking to facts

 The insurance company cares more about the case facts than a sob story about your financial situation.
-So instead of mentioning how sad you are about your health or your financial struggles, try and focus on writing a letter with accurate facts about your case.
+So instead of mentioning how sad you are about your health or your financial struggles, try to focus on writing accurate facts about your case.

 Approach the case manager

 Most insurance companies have case managers who can be approached, especially if your case involves a child with multiple medical issues.
-A case manager will help you process your appeal once you have written your letter to the insurance company.
+A case manager will help you process your appeal once you have written your letter.
 In addition, you can send them a photo of your child to keep them motivated when working on the case.

 Appeal to the HR department

-Another important strategy you should implement when writing a letter to the insurance company is to appeal to the HR department.
-This is because the human resource department will hold negotiations with the insurance firm and assist you in changing the verdict.
+Another important strategy you should implement is to appeal to the HR department.
+This is because the human resources department will hold negotiations with the insurance firm and assist you in changing the verdict.
 So reaching out to the HR department will improve your chances of getting a favorable result.

 Look for all possible solutions

-In case your internal appeal is denied by the insurance company, you can request an external appeal, according to the ACA.
+In case your internal appeal is denied by the insurance company, you can request a review, according to the ACA.
 A third party usually conducts these negotiations instead of the insurance company.
 The health insurance company must inform the third party why your appeal was denied and highlight your rights to an external appeal.
 Depending on your state, you can also get help from the Consumer Assistance Program (CAP).

 Wrapping Up

-An appeal letter to the insurance company is a formal letter that will be needed if the health insurance company has unfairly dealt with your claim.
-This is the first step for starting your appeal process once you have confirmed that the state laws require insurance companies to cover your specific medical item or procedure.
-Ensure that you follow the steps and strategies provided in this article to write a proper and effective appeal letter.
+An appeal letter is a formal letter that will be needed if the health insurance company has unfairly dealt with your claim.
+This is the first step in starting your appeal process once you have confirmed that the state laws require insurance companies to cover your specific medical item or procedure.
+Ensure that you follow the steps and strategies provided in this article to write a proper and effective letter.

 Keep Reading